LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 3 - Migrate Cassandra Workloads to Cosmos DB.md

     | Worker Type | Leave the settings at their default |
     | Driver Type | Same as worker |

+    > [!NOTE]
+    > When you select the runtime version, ensure you select the version without GPU support, otherwise you will receive an incompatibility error message.

 1. Select **Create Cluster**.
 1. Wait for the cluster to be created; the state of the **MigrationCluster** is reported as **Running** when the cluster is ready.
 This process will take several minutes.